Rose, Garcia lead Masters as Spieth lurks

 England's Rose and Spaniard Garcia finished one shot ahead of American Rickie Fowler and two clear of a group including 2015 Masters champion Spieth, who put together a fine four-under 68 to soar into contention.

-Spieth was joined at four under by compatriots Ryan Moore and Charley Hoffman, the journeyman who led the tournament after a sparkling first-round 65 but dropped three shots over Saturday's closing holes to slip down the leaderboard.
+Spieth was joined at four-under 212 by fellow-Americans Ryan Moore and Charley Hoffman, the journeyman who led the tournament after a sparkling first-round 65 but dropped three shots over Saturday's closing holes to slip down the leaderboard.

-Rose, the 2013 U.S. Open champion, conjured up seven birdies, including two at the last two holes, in a day's best round of 67.
+Rose, the 2013 U.S. Open champion, conjured up seven birdies, including a pair at the last two holes, in a day's best round of 67.

 "The course offers you a run around the par-fives," Rose told reporters.